Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-1/day-1/lecture-materials/intro-to-express.md

 - Just the file name, not the `ejs` extension.

-- Browse to `localhost:3000/home` and - it doesn'twork...
+- Browse to `localhost:3000/home` and - it doesn't work...

 - We're going to get a little practice reading Express errors in this lesson.